The Hit (1984 film): Plot

-London gangster Willie Parker gives evidence against his criminal compatriots in return for a very generous offer from the police.
-As he is led from the witness box at his trial, the defendants threateningly sing the Vera Lynn song "We'll Meet Again."
+London gangster Willie Parker gives evidence against his fellow criminals in return for a very generous offer from the police.
+As he is led from the witness box at his trial, the defendants threateningly sing Vera Lynn's song "We'll Meet Again."

-Ten years later, Parker lives in a comfortable retirement in Spain.
-Four Spanish youths kidnap him and deliver him to British hit man Braddock and his young sidekick, Myron, hired by the crime boss that Parker helped put away.
+Ten years later, Parker lives in comfortable retirement in Spain.
+Four Spanish youths kidnap and deliver him to British hit man Braddock and his young sidekick, Myron, hired by the crime boss that Parker helped put away.
 In the course of the kidnapping, the youths run down a local policeman assigned to guard Parker.
 Three of the youths are killed by a bomb in a briefcase handed to them by Braddock, which they believe contains their payment.
 Braddock is a world-weary professional killer while Myron is his perky but volatile apprentice.
 Parker adopts a carefree demeanour, explaining that he's had ten years to accept death as a simple part of life.

 Braddock orders Myron to drive them to an apartment in Madrid whose owner is away.
 When they walk into the apartment, however, they find the place occupied by an acquaintance of the owner.
-The occupant is Harry, a middle-aged Australian with a young, apparently non-English speaking Spanish girlfriend named Maggie, who comes home as they are talking.
+The occupant is Harry, a middle-aged Australian with a young, apparently non-English-speaking Spanish girlfriend named Maggie, who comes home as they are talking.
 Parker mischievously announces his identity to them, causing Braddock to take Maggie with them as insurance.
 Harry gives the group the keys to the owner's white Mercedes.
 As they are about to leave, Parker makes a comment that causes Braddock to doubt that Harry will keep quiet, prompting him to go back up to the apartment and kill him.